intelligent-username/Contests/README.md

 - 30 Days Pandas
 - 30 Days JS

+### NeetCode

+- A more 'beginner-friendly' version of LeetCode, structured for learning.
+- This is used for review, basic foundations, and 'easy practice'

-## Python-Practice
+### Python-Practice

-- Random Python code for practice, nothing special or challenging really
+- Random Python code for practice, and OOP practice.

+### HackerRank

+- DSA and coding challenges.

+So far only Python.